nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/supportRequester/README.md

 ## Features

 - **Support Case Creation:** Easily create support cases with subject, description, priority, and application context
+- **Built-in Record Type:** Includes a dedicated 'Support_Request' record type for Case object - no configuration needed
 - **Screen Recording:** Record screen activity with audio narration to better explain issues
 - **Dynamic FAQ Section:** Display frequently asked questions that can be expanded/collapsed
+- **Persistent FAQ Storage:** FAQ items are stored in a dedicated Nuvitek_FAQ__c object for easy management
 - **Admin FAQ Management:** Admin mode for adding, editing, and removing FAQ items
 - **Custom Styling:** Configurable colors and theme to match your organization's branding
 - **Responsive Design:** Fully adaptive interface for desktop and mobile devices
 - **Flow Compatible:** Easy integration into your existing processes
+- **Utility Bar Support:** Can be added to utility bar for easy access from any page
 - **User-Friendly Interface:** Intuitive controls with clear instructions

 ## Components

-The Support Requester utility consists of two main components:
+The Support Requester utility consists of the following components:

 1. **LWC Component (`supportRequester`):**
    - Provides the user interface for creating support cases